cassidyjames/cassidyjames.github.io/home/index.md

 - Kinda bulky

 However, they are powered by a standard AAA battery which is nice, and means you can use rechargeable batteries instead of disposable button batteries.
 They are also IPX6 water resistant which means they should be able to be used for outdoor or damp locations without issues.

+### Temperature & Humidity (climate)

+I have only recently gotten into climate control with my smart home, but I have been trying several devices and approaches.

+#### Debug temperatures in other sensors

+Weirdly, most contact sensors also include a temperature sensor as well; sometimes marked as “debug” or “device temperature.”
+I would not rely on these _instead of_ a dedicated climate sensor—especially on exterior doors and windows, as the temperature on the device will not represent the temperature in the room—but I _would_ consider using them as a signal in less critical places.
+For example, if you have a bedroom door, closet door, and bathroom door all in the same general area, you could create a sensor group in Home Assistant to average them and get a decent idea of the temperature in that area.